GOT ENOUGH FOR RETIREMENT ?

 You derive an estimate by working with today's dollars and later adding inflation assumptions into the calculation.

-- Estimate what your spending will be before retirement (in today's dollars).
-Do you expect to move up the corporate ladder and earn more (and spend more) or do you expect your lifestyle to increase only with inflation?
+- Estimate what your spending will be just before retirement (in today's dollars).
+Do you expect to move up the corporate ladder and earn more (and spend more) or do you expect your cost of living to increase only with inflation?

-- Decide whether your spending in retirement will be higher or lower than your spending while working.
+- Decide whether your spending in retirement will be different than your spending while working.
 If you plan to travel or have other expensive recreation costs your spending will increase.
-If your current spending includes many work-required items and mortgage payments, then your spending will decrease.
+If your current spending includes many work-required items like commuting costs, then your spending will decrease.

-- Reduce that budget by the amounts that will be funded by any pension, CPP (about 20% of your wages), and OAS (inflation adjusting from $6,700 in 2015).
-You hope that all GIS benefits will be clawed back (otherwise your income is so low your planning did not work at all)
+- Reduce that budget by the amounts that will be funded by any pension, CPP and OAS.
+Ignore GIS benefits because if those will be a factor, you really should not be saving from your income today.

-- Divide your $$ retirement spending by the Safe Withdrawal Rate percentage to calculate the nest-egg required.
-There is a discussion at the bottom of this page on withdrawal rates.
+- Divide that un-funded retirement spending calculation by the Safe Withdrawal Rate percentage to calculate the nest-egg required.
+There is a discussion at the bottom of this page on SWRs.
 Given that portfolio's size, consider the taxes it will generate and revise your retirement spending $$ accordingly.
 Use this spending spreadsheet.

 Don't think that your life will now be mapped out with any certainty.
 Please read this very realpolitik article why even the most successful plans fail during retirement ---- and no it is not because the markets were poor.